Have your legacy IT processes finally hit a wall?

 Furthermore, any corrections should be shared with the customer for their feedback (never assume anything is fixed without hearing back from the customer).
 And once there is closure with a problem, it should be celebrated by the team providing the service.

 No loop should ever be left open.
-Step 2 will continue as long as it takes and will eventually becomes a fundamental part of maintaining the DevOps culture.
+Step 2 will continue as long as it takes and will eventually become a fundamental part of maintaining the DevOps culture.
 This can begin in the first 90 days and the key here is to stop being defensive.

 The goal is to learn to listen openly to customer feedback for opportunities to improve.